Your search did not yield any results

 The quantities of zinc released from building materials are not harmful to living organisms nor exceed criterion levels.

-There is often confusion over zinc run-off due to storm events, where it is perceived that surges of zinc from galvanized steel elements are discharged into soil or water to the detriment of the local ecosystem.
+• The perception that surges of zinc from galvanized steel elements are discharged into soil or water to the detriment of the local ecosystem is born.

 Additional confusion arises regarding the topic of stormwater benchmarks for zinc and methods to avoid exceedances.
 According to the US EPA, a benchmark is a concentration value in parts per million (ppm) used to evaluate a pollutant of a regulated activity as either: not expected to have an impact on receiving water quality, or, adversely affecting the receiving water quality (and therefore control measures must be evaluated).